heroas/WGTS/README.md

 > you don't know whats worth watching....
 > you hit up your bois looking for a quick answer and they give you a list of garbage  (because they have :poop: taste)

-> now its up to you to go one AniList,  MyAnimeList or whatever and go through each show vetting whether they are worth your immaculate viewing time.
+> now its up to you to go on AniList / MyAnimeList or whatever, and go through each show vetting whether they are worth your immaculate viewing time.

 > not only that but maybe you aren't up for the deep Urobuchi-like show that you have to think about.
-Maybe you just wanna watch cute girls doing cute things. :neckbeard:
+Maybe, you just wanna watch cute girls doing cute things. :neckbeard:

-> and once you have your list you have to remember.
+> **AND** once you have your list you have to remember.
 Every.
 Week.
 To get on Nyaa, AnimeBytes, irc etc to get the episode to the show you want.

-> or maybe you're smart and you set up a feed. regardless it sounds like a lot of work for the average lazy man.
+> or maybe you're smart and you set up a feed.
+Regardless it sounds like a lot of work for the average lazy man.
 And its why **YOU** end up skipping the season or saying "nothing good this season" :grimacing:

 **Now WHAT IF:**